pratt3000/Directory-tree-creator/README.md

 soln - could change the whole structure to nested dicts

 ### Method_02
-Used a single more elegant data structure/
+Used a single more elegant data structure. <br>
+Assumption -
-Assumption - currently printing the first folder which is found in tree, for the fetch method.
+Fetch Method : Currently printing the first folder which is found in tree.<br>
-Alternatives:
+Potential solutions:
 1. Pass id along ith name and find the specific folder.
-2. Find all foler having that name instead of the first.
+2. Find all folder having that name instead of the first.